xbouteiller/gmin/README.md

 You can directly use the files from the climatic chambers.
 The following columns are mandatory:

-- date_time
+- date_time : time **(default is dd/mm/yyyy H:M)**
-- Campaign
+- Campaign: campaign name
 - Comment
-- Temperature
+- T_C : temperature (°C)
-- Relative Humidity
+- RH : Relative Humidity
-- Weight measured
+- Weight measured : 1 column for each sample, the column header should match with the position in the metadata file.

-you can see an example in the folder [input files](https://github.com/xbouteiller/gmin/tree/main/input_files)
+you can see an example in the section [input files](https://github.com/xbouteiller/gmin/tree/main/input_files)

-Names can be user defined (see the conf file section), if several sensors are used for measuring temperature or RH, mean value will be computed.
+Names can be customized (see the conf file section), if several sensors are used for measuring temperature or RH, mean value will be computed.

 ### A metadata file is mandatory

 It must necessarly contains the following columns:

-- sample_ID :
+- sample_ID : ID of the sample, should be **unique** for each sample
-- position
+- position : the **unique** position in the climatic chamber, it should match the sample column header in the datafile
-- Area_m2
+- Area_m2 : area of the leaf (m2)
-- Patm
+- Patm : atmospheric pressure (KPa)

-Following columns must be in metadatafile but can be empty.
-If empty a default behaviour is adopted.
+Following columns must be in metadatafile but can be empty, if empty a default behaviour is adopted

-- Fresh_weight
+- Fresh_weight : fresh (saturated) weight of the leaf (g)
-- Dry_weight
+- Dry_weight : dry weight of the leaf (g)
-- rwc_sup
+- rwc_sup: superior threshold for filtering rwc
-- rwc_inf
+- rwc_inf: inferior threshold for filtering rwc
-- a, b, c, d, e
+- a, b, c, d, e: parameters for computing leaf shrinkage
-- eps, p0
+- eps, p0: parameters for correcting VPD
 - TLP

-you can see an example in the folder [input files](https://github.com/xbouteiller/gmin/tree/main/input_files)
+you can see an example in the section [input files](https://github.com/xbouteiller/gmin/tree/main/input_files)

 Note that if you name your file : **metadata.csv**, it can be included in the data folder